zdb999/coast-def/docs/model_explanation.md

 ## Wall Cost Calculations

 Creating a cost analysis for building coastal walls can be very tricky.
 Many different projects have used very different approaches to predicting costs.
 Every project has different requirements, designs necessities, and locations.
-All of these factors specifically the terrain at a location can cause the cost of construction to vary greatly between difference sites or even between different spots along the same wall.
+All of these factors specifically the terrain at a location can cause the cost of construction to vary greatly between difference sites or even between different spots along the site.
 For example, building a wall along a wetland causes complications when trying to set concrete into the ground that do not exist when working with dry firm soil.
 The added costs of better materials and more excavation work lead to increased costs and a different cost function.
 This variance makes it impossible to create one equation for construction costs that accurately represents all coastal wall designs.
 For that very reason, our dynamic model has the capability to substitute separate cost functions seamlessly in order to better represent the cost function associated with that specific projected plan.

-Examples of the various cost functions that can be used are as follows…
+Examples of the various cost functions that can be used are as follows:

-The model provided by professor Mendelsohn used a cost function that varied linearly with the length of the desired wall and exponentially becoming more expensive with increases in the height.
+The model provided by professor Robert Mendelsohn of Yale University used a cost function that varied linearly with the length of the desired wall and exponentially becoming more expensive with increases in the height.
 The cost function was

 $$ C( H,L ) = 3881.4* H 2 *L $$